dtsivkovski/csa23/_posts/2022-11-10-achievements_blog.md

 # Introduction

 This is a blog I am writing to document my achievements in my CSP and CSA career, as well as what I plan for my future.
-I'll discuss the projects I have worked on, what I have learned, and what I still have yet to learn.
+I'll discuss what I did before taking CS courses, the projects I have worked on, what I have learned, and what I still have yet to learn.

 ## Before CSP